-A website is probably your most important business tool, because it is your online identity, one of your few ‘owned’ media channels, the destination to which your social media drives traffic, and your best means of converting prospects into customers – so whether yours just needs a tune-up, or an overhaul, give it the love it deserves.
+A website is probably your most important business tool, because it is your online identity, one of your few ‘owned’ media channels, the destination to which your social media drives traffic, and your best means of converting prospects into customers; if you already have a website, it may just need a tune-up.

 If your site is already built and just needs to be cleaned up and given a more professional appearance, or you’re seeking faster upload speeds, that’s what we call a tune-up.
 Site tune-ups generally call for only a subset of our complete web design process.

-If you think a tune-up is what you need, read through our complete web design process for context, and let’s discuss where you are and where you want to be.
+If you think a tune-up is what you need, read through our Aspects of Web Design notes below to see where your site may be falling short.
+Then give us a call, and let’s discuss where you are and where you want to be.

 Nine Steps to Your Optimal Website